MicrosoftDocs/VBA-Docs/api/Excel.RightAngleAxes.md

 # RightAngleAxes property (Excel Graph)

-True if the chart axes are at right angles, independent of chart rotation or elevation.
+**True** if the chart axes are at right angles, independent of chart rotation or elevation.
 Applies only to 3-D line, column, and bar charts.
-Read/write Variant.
+Read/write **Variant**.

 _expression_. `RightAngleAxes`

 _expression_ Required.
 An expression that returns one of the objects in the **Applies To** list.

 ## Remarks